edgecase/ghpreview/README.md

 [Github Flavored Markdown](http://github.github.com/github-flavored-markdown/).
 This is especially notable with fenced code blocks and syntax highlighting.

-`ghpreview` is an accurate preview because it uses Github's own [Markdown Rendering API](http://developer.github.com/v3/markdown/) to generate the HTML, and Github's own stylesheets to style it.
+`ghpreview` is an accurate preview because it uses Github's own [HTML processing filters](https://github.com/jch/html-pipeline) to generate the HTML, and Github's own stylesheets to style it.

 ## Contributing